 Amend Existing Orders of Guardianship

-Do you expect to pre-decease your loved one?
+Do you expect to pre-decease your special needs loved one?
 An existing Order of Guardianship can be amended to add another who will advocate/speak on the behalf of the named individual in your absence.
 Again, best to consult an attorney or legal advocate to aid the process.

 Power of Attorney (POA)